Nearchus: Persian Gulf Voyage

 During the voyage, Nearchus was reputedly the first Greek commander to visit Bahrain, which was called Tylos by the Greeks.
 His visit marked the start of Bahrain's inclusion within the Hellenic world, which culminated in the worship of Zeus (as the Arab sun god, Shams) and Greek being spoken as the language of the upper classes.
 Bahrain even hosted Greek athletic contests.
 Nearchus recorded that Bahrain was a prosperous commercial island, stating: "That in the island of Tylos, situated in the Persian Gulf, are large plantations of cotton tree, from which are manufactured clothes called sindones, a very different degrees of value, some being costly, others less expensive.
 The use of these is not confined to India, but extends to Arabia."The Macedonians visited many ports in the Persian Gulf such as Harmozeia, Qeshm Island, Cape Ra's-e Bostâneh, Qeys Island, Band-e Nakhîlû, Lâzeh Island (where they encountered pearl-hunters), the Bandar-e Shîû promontory, Nây Band, Kangan, the Mand River, Bûsher, the Dasht-e Palang River, Jazireh-ye Shîf and the Marun River.
 They finally reached the mouth of the Tigris River in 324 BCE.

 After reaching the Tigris River, Nearchus went as far as the Euphrates before turning back to rejoin Alexander at Susa, in early 324 BC.
 He and Onesicritus received a golden diadem for their actions.
-Nearchus married the daughter of Barsine and Mentor (A 7.4.6), and received a crown as recognition of his exertions (A 7.5.6).
-He then took the fleet up to Babylon, where he gave Alexander the Chaldeans’ warning not to enter the city (P 73.1–2).
+In course of the Susa weddings, Nearchus married the daughter of Barsine and Mentor (A 7.4.6), and received a crown as recognition of his exertions (A 7.5.6).
+He then took the fleet up to Babylon, where he gave Alexander the Chaldeans' warning not to enter the city (P 73.1–2).

 Later life

-Nearchus had a place in Alexander’s final plans, as he was to be the admiral of the fleet to conquer Arabia, a land Alexander wished to conquer to fortify trade and transportation in the Persian Gulf between Babylon and India.
-These plans were cut short by the king’s death.
+Nearchus had a place in Alexander's final plans, as he was to be the admiral of the fleet to conquer Arabia, a land Alexander wished to conquer to fortify trade and transportation in the Persian Gulf between Babylon and India.
+These plans were cut short by the king's death.

-In the initial arguments over the rule of the empire Nearchus supported Heracles, Alexander’s son by Barsine – the king’s mistress was now his mother-in-law.
-Once order broke down he joined Antigonus’ camp.
+In the initial arguments over the rule of the empire Nearchus supported Heracles, Alexander's son by Barsine – the king's mistress was now his mother-in-law.
+Once order broke down he joined Antigonus' camp.
 His last mention is as an adviser to Demetrius in 313/2 BC (D 19.69.1); what happened after that is not known, although he probably retired to write his history.
 Nearchus wrote a history of his voyages together with a description of India entitled Indica.
 This text is now lost, but its contents are known from information included by Strabo and other later authors.
 An account of his voyage is given in Arrian's own Indica, written in the 2nd century AD.
 Pliny the Elder wrote that Nearchus founded the town of Arbis during his voyage.